-Interaction with other employees, helping those in need of professional help, building interpersonal relationships and being an overall team player – these are all the characteristics you need to look out for while identifying leaders among your employees.
+Interaction with other employees, helping those in need of professional help, building interpersonal relationships, and being an overall team player are all the characteristics you need to look out for when identifying your employees’ leaders.

 Finally, it is important to remember that identifying leaders is not the end of the road.
 You need to develop their potential and prep up their skills by providing them with enough opportunities to serve your organization in various leadership roles.